 Beginning with the basic ringing stroke, this class will review all the handbell techniques you’ve ever heard of, and perhaps introduce you to some techniques you haven’t encountered yet.
 Emphasis will be on executing the techniques correctly, musically, and safely – for both you and the bells.

-Triangles, Arrows, Dots, and Plus Signs.
-This hands-on techniques class will focus on proper form while playing a martellatto, plucking, or with mallets.
-We’ll talk about and practice Mallet rolls (both suspended and on the table), Pluck, Tap-Pluck, Pluck-Lift, Thumb Damp, Hand Damp, Martellato, Mart-Lift, Hand Mart, and Ring-Touch.
-We’ll play some practice drills and some snipits of real music where these techniques come into play.
+This hands-on techniques class will focus on proper form while playing a martellato, plucking, or with mallets.
+The primary focus is on Mallet technique and practice — one mallet, two mallets (or more!), and mallet rolls.
+We will also review Pluck, Tap-Pluck, Pluck-Lift, Thumb Damp, Hand Damp, Martellato, Mart-Lift, Hand Mart, and Ring-Touch.
+We’ll play some practice drills and some snip-its of real music where these techniques come into play.